-\textit{Conclusions.}---This Letter sheds new light on the origin of fracture toughness \EB{in amorphous silica, an archetype of brittle materials}.
-We investigated the underlying mechanisms that explain the difference between free surface energy and fracture toughness in amorphous silica at the crossover between the atomic and the continuum scales.
-Using a combination of molecular dynamics and phase-field modeling, we quantified the different contributions to the energy dissipation that occurs during fracture.
-From a comprehensive energy balance analysis, we were able to clearly isolate the free surface energy term and identify an additional contribution resulting from damage, not plastic deformation.
-This damage contribution exceeds the free surface energy by a factor of about 4, in agreement with the experimental measurements.
+This paper provides new insight into the origin of fracture toughness in amorphous silica, an archetype of brittle materials.
+We investigated the mechanisms responsible for the difference between free surface energy and fracture toughness in amorphous silica at the crossover between the atomic and the continuum scales.
+Using a combination of atomic scale simulations and phase-field modeling, we quantified the different contributions to energy dissipation during fracture.
+From a comprehensive energy balance analysis, we were able to clearly isolate the free surface energy term and identify an additional contribution.
+Our analysis shows that this contribution arises almost exclusively from damage rather than plastic deformation, contradicting the conventional assumption~\cite{Wiederhorn69}.
+Notably, our calculations predict that this damage contribution exceeds the free surface energy by approximately a factor of 4, in agreement with experimental measurements.

-These findings highlight that traditional notions of fracture in brittle materials \EB{may overlook} the subtle nature of mechanical dissipation in fracture of \EB{some} amorphous materials.
-In particular they emphasize the dominant contribution of diffused damage in silicate glasses, aligning with experimental observations. \EB{These results open novel perspectives beyond silicate glasses.
-For example, it would be interesting to evaluate if these concepts are relevant for some metallic glasses~\cite{lewandowski2005intrinsic}, which are known to span the transition from brittle to ductile fracture.
-How they couple to dynamic fracture is also a question worth investigating.} The phase-field description is uniquely qualified to identify damage in the presence of plasticity.
-Therefore, it offers a more nuanced perspective for future materials design, particularly in optimizing the mechanical properties of brittle materials like \MG{amorphous} silicates \EB{where, \emph{e.g.,} the addition of network modifiers may increase the contribution of plasticity.}
+These findings highlight that traditional views of fracture in brittle materials may overlook the subtle nature of mechanical dissipation in fracture of some amorphous materials.
+In particular they emphasize the dominant contribution of diffused damage in silicate glasses, aligning with experimental observations.
+These results also open new perspectives beyond silicate glasses.
+For example, it would be interesting to assess if these concepts apply to metallic glasses~\cite{lewandowski2005intrinsic} which are known to span the transition from brittle to ductile fracture.
+Understanding how these mechanisms couple to fatigue or to dynamic fracture is also a question worth investigating.
+The phase-field description is uniquely qualified to identify damage in the presence of plasticity.
+Therefore, it offers a more nuanced perspective for future materials design, particularly in optimizing the mechanical properties of brittle materials like amorphous silicates where, \emph{e.g.,} the addition of network modifiers may increase the contribution of plasticity.